 Avocados truly are one of my favourite foods, but they happen to be pricey and don't last long once cut open.

-That's why I love the idea of this fabulous avocado saver.
+That's why I love the avocado saver.
 It keeps your avocado halves green and fresh for days by stopping the oxidisation process.
 No more wasted avocados, thrown out just because they'd turned brown.

 - You use only half an avocado at a time